ML Definitions and Concepts

 Machine Learning (ML) is a subfield of Artificial Intelligence (AI) where computers learn to perform tasks by analyzing large datasets, identifying patterns, and improving their performance over time without explicit programming, essentially mimicking how humans learn from experience; allowing them to make predictions or classifications on new data based on the patterns learned from the training data.

 In simpler terms, ML enables computers to learn from data and make decisions or predictions without being explicitly programmed to do so.
-At its core, machine learning is all about creating and implementing algorithms that facilitate these decisions and predictions.
+At its core, ML is all about creating and implementing algorithms that facilitate these decisions and predictions.

 Please refer to the following for more details: